Ozi-cheri/python-quiz-application/README.md

 * pip for installing python packages.
 * GitHub for storing the repository online during development.
 * Gitpod as a cloud based IDE.
-No additional dependencies were used for this project,it only relies on Python's built in libraries.

 ## Testing

-* As the apllication was being developed,i performed manual testing regulary making sure i get required outputs.
+* As the apllication was being developed,i performed manual testing regulary in the terminal making sure i get required outputs.

 ## Challenges Faced
 * When i checked my code,